jcydzik/Juliusz-Cydzik-Thesis-/README.md

 -In our lab we use behavioral tasks referred to as stacks

--In my project I am using 8 target locations which the animal makes eye and arm movements to refered to as classes
+-In my project I am using 8 target locations which the subject makes eye and arm movements to refered to as classes

 Thesis work in progress!Will provide more description shortly:)